 Qualified candidate must have a valid driver's license and a safe driving record.
-Must have a bachelor's degree in civil engineering or related field with emphasis on traffic and transportation engineering; a master's degree is preferred.
-Engineer-in-Training certification in the State of Illinois is required; a Professional Engineer License in the State of Illinois is preferred.
+Must have a bachelor's degree in civil engineering or related field with emphasis on traffic and transportation engineering; a master's degree is preferred Must have State of Illinois Engineer-in-Training certification or obtain Engineering-in-Training certification within one year of being hired; a Professional Engineer License in the State of Illinois is preferred.
 Must have a minimum of four years' experience in the design, review, and management of transportation and roadway improvement projects, with a good work history.
 Previous experience with project management, transit planning and facility design, construction, and managing consultants is preferred.
 Must have a thorough understanding of highway, traffic, and construction engineering principles including highway and pedestrian safety, geometric and drainage design, vehicle turning movements, sight distance analysis, and construction materials.
-Must have an understanding of the requirements of the Americans with Disabilities Act and the National Environmental Policy Act.
+Must understand the requirements of the Americans with Disabilities Act and the National Environmental Policy Act.
 Must demonstrate familiarity with FHWA, IDOT, Tollway, county, and municipal highway policies, regulations, procedures, and design standards.
-Must be proficient using computers including using Microsoft Office applications, including Outlook, Word, and Excel.
+Must be proficient using computers including Microsoft Office applications, including Outlook, Word, and Excel.
 Must have experience using other software including AutoCAD, Microstation, and AutoTurn; previous experience with e-Builder and Bluebeam is preferred.
 Must be able to read and understand engineering plans and be able to initiate and evaluate design and field engineering changes during construction.
 Must have good communication and interpersonal skills.

 Pace is an Equal Opportunity Employer